 SAVE STATE: This menu option saves your current VFO frequency, step size, band selection, CW pitch, CW/Phone mode, sidetone On/Off to EEPROM.
-The choices made in the ADVANCED menu are also saved.
 The next time you power up, it will start with the settings that existed when you did your last SAVE.
 This is what modern transceivers do when you press the power off button.